yearn.finance II (YFII) Achieves Market Cap of $40.85 Million

-yearn.finance II (CURRENCY:YFII) traded flat against the U.S. dollar during the one day period ending at 12:00 PM E.T. on January 23rd. yearn.finance II has a total market cap of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
-One yearn.finance II coin can now be bought for $1,054.18 or 0.09198106 BTC on popular exchanges.
-During the last seven days, yearn.finance II has traded flat against the U.S. dollar.
+yearn.finance II (CURRENCY:YFII) traded flat against the dollar during the 24-hour period ending at 0:00 AM E.T. on January 25th.
+In the last seven days, yearn.finance II has traded flat against the dollar.
+One yearn.finance II coin can now be bought for about $1,054.18 or 0.09198106 BTC on major exchanges. yearn.finance II has a total market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.